yagasoft/Logger/README.md

 ### Features:

   + Creates a log file in the app folder automatically
-  + Flush entries to the file automatically
+  + Flush entries periodically to the file automatically
   + Key text is stylised
   + Wrap words in '`' character to colour them
 	+ Post sequence of coloured strings, whether passed separate or in the same string.